FAQ - Frequently Asked Questions

 Q8: Is ALA controlled by foreigners like the Rothschild group?

-No, this is a furphy planted by neo-Nazis who dislikes our position on Israel.
-Nazis and Islamists have have been allies in the past.
+No, this is a fake story planted by those who dislike our position on Israel.
+Nazis and Islamists have been allies in the past.
 Nationalists and Islamists see people and organisations they oppose as part of an imaginary American/Zionist world conspiracy.
 Australian Liberty Alliance is a public company which is wholly members-based.
 We are a not-for-profit organisation, owned only by our members and managed by our National Executive Board, which currently consists of five Australian, who reside in Perth, Adelaide and Melbourne.

 Q9: I work for a media outlet and would like to speak to someone from your party.